Andy-Hutton/reading-notes/class-02.md

 Take your Markdown skills to the next level.
 Learn Markdown in 60 pages.
 Designed for both novices and experts, The Markdown Guide book is a comprehensive reference that has everything you need to get started and master Markdown syntax.

+## Things I want to know more about
+This is a place to write down any questions that I may have.